 when a child process dies and has not been wait on, it will usually show up in a ps listing as "defunct".
 It will remain this way until the parent waits on it, when the parent dies before it wait()s for the child (assuming it is not ignoring SIGCHLD), the child is reparented to the init process (PID 1).
 This is not a problem if the child is still living well and under control.
 However, if the child is already defunct, we're in a bit of a bind.
 See, the original parent can no longer wait(), since it's dead.

 C Programming in Linux Tutorial using GCC compiler.
 Tutorial should also be applicable in C/UNIX programming.
-An example on how to create a child process using the fork() function in a C program.
+An example of using semaphore in a threaded application.
+In this case, the POSIX threads are used.

 Views: 52225 ShellWave